Tag: Jesus

 This year, rather than say, “Hurray!
 A new year!
 Let me make all these resolutions I’ll never stick to and such!”
 I’m just going to keep doing what I’m doing; that is, going for my major goals.
 The house is a mess right now, but to be honest, cleaning it up on one night was not going to keep it clean all year.
 I have to be in the mindset to keep it clean daily.
 I don’t weigh what I want right now, but I’m very healthy and if I keep eating how I should and exercising regularly, my body will adapt.
 After all, I didn’t put on the weight in a week, so I can’t possibly expect it to come off in a week either.
 My novel is still not complete, but if I just keep writing something every day my ultimate goal of having a novel published by 9/26/2010 will get accomplished.

 I still went to church tonight to ring in my new year, but I also still made sure my daily chapter of the Bible got read and I am still going to do my stomach crunches and light lifting before I go to sleep.
 There really is no difference between 12/31/08 and 1/1/09; I’m still going to keep doing Dorienne and still strive for my goals.
-Or, like my pastor often says, I’m going to remember to keep the main thing, the main thing. :D
+Or, like my pastor often says, I’m going to remember to keep the main thing, the main thing. 😀

-Comments Off | Jesus, On Me
+Comments Off on Obligatory New Year’s post | Jesus, On Me

 The small things